Venceremos (song): Legacy

-'Venceremos' is an example of the Nueva canción movement of Chilean protest music, which had been gaining momentum for much of the previous decade.
-This song marks a significant recognition of the political thrust of this movement in its use as a tool of propaganda for the Unidad Popular coalition.
-Following the success of 'Venceremos', Allende famously stated "there can be no revolution without song".
+"Venceremos" is currently one of the most recognized songs of the Nueva canción chilena movement, and is an example of the Nueva canción more general movement, and of Chilean protest music, which had been gaining momentum for much of the previous decade.
+This song marks a significant recognition of the political thrust of this movement in its use as a tool of propaganda for the Popular Unity coalition.
+Following the success of "Venceremos", Allende famously stated "there can be no revolution without song".
+"Venceremos" also became the unofficial anthem of the Republic of Chile during the government of Salvador Allende.
+This song has appeared on various official albums, being performed by multiple musical artists mainly Quilapayún and Inti-Illimani.